Notes Payable: Definition

 A firm may issue a long-term note payable for a variety of reasons.
 For example, notes may be issued to purchase equipment or other assets or to borrow money from the bank for working capital purposes.

 Generally, there are no special problems to solve when accounting for these notes.
 The asset received is debited, and the n0te is credited.
 As interest accrues, it is periodically recorded and eventually paid.

 A problem does arise, however, when an obligation has no stated interest or the interest rate is substantially below the current rate for similar notes.

 This situation may occur when a seller, in order to make a detail appear more favorable, increases the list or cash price of an item but offers the buyer interest-free repayment terms.

-APB noted that “the use of an interest rate that varies from the prevailing interest rate warrants evaluation of whether the face amount and the stated interest rate of a note or obligation provide reliable evidence of properly recording the exchange and subsequent related interest.”
-(Ibid, par.
-1)
+The use of an interest rate that varies from the prevailing interest rate warrants evaluation of whether the face amount and the stated interest rate of a note or obligation provide reliable evidence of properly recording the exchange and subsequent related interest.

 Journal Entry to Record Equipment Purchased and Issuance of Notes Payable

-The equipment and note should be recorded at their cash equivalent price of $15,000.
+Continuing the above example, the equipment and note should be recorded at their cash equivalent price of $15,000.
 The correct entry to pass in the journal is as follows:

-The discount is amortized over each of the next three years to Interest Expense.
+The discount is amortized over each of the next 3 years to Interest Expense.

 The journal entry to record the payment for the first year is: